A Print Medium For Hospitals

 Exploring Funding Models

 Some have suggested using a crowdfunding platform like Kickstarter or GoFundMe to raise the money needed to complete the development work, and I'm looking into this option.
 Crowdfunding is not a viable option, however, for the program costs involved in establishing the Healing Art Cart in each hospital unit.
-Without some specific draw to providing the program in a specific place, crowdfunding seems likely to be a one-time opportunity, as people will not be likely to contribute over and over for each successive unit that wants the program.
+Without some specific draw to providing the program in a specific place, crowdfunding seems likely to be a one-time opportunity, as people will not be likely to contribute over and over for each successive implementation of the program.